 Most often GL accounts are four digits.
 The families of GL accounts and their corresponding financial report follow:

 1000s Assets Balance Sheet

 2000s Liabilities Balance Sheet

 5000s Cost of Goods Sold Income Statement

 8000s/9000s Other income/expenses Income Statement

 These accounts are different from cost codes.
 Cost codes are used more specifically for job costs.

-My Story.
 In my travels I see many companies using GL accounts to report their job costs.
-This is method does not allow enough specificity into reporting the wins and losses on an activity by activity basis.
+This method does not allow enough specificity into reporting the wins and losses on an activity by activity basis.
 GL accounting across an entire business will give a job profit and loss statement, but you’ll never know in what aspects of the job you’re making or losing money!